CENG501-Projects/CENG501-Spring2022/Project_Suleman_Unlu/Readme.md

 As mentioned above, a complete segmentation network could not be achieved

 ### 3.2.2 `Polygon Refinement Network`
-A Google colab file is prepared which extensively explains the steps to run it, however they will be summarzied below:
+A Google colab file,*"CENG501_Polygonal_Refinement_Network.ipynb"*, is prepared which extensively explains the steps to run it, however they will be summarzied below:
 * The dataset used is downloaded from Kaggle and the model does not require any other uploads/inputs from the user.
 * The data is preprocessed and converted to a unified pandas dataframe to hold the filen details and also the annotations details.
 ![del1](https://user-images.githubusercontent.com/69632507/177655663-ea14e713-22ae-4b94-b173-0b8913f1f7d7.jpg)